 Biotechnology engineers can work in various industries, including food and agriculture, public health, diagnostic technology, pharmaceuticals, healthcare services, environmental repair, and more.
 Most biotechnology engineers are involved in research and development, working in laboratories.
 Depending on the position, fieldwork may also be included in a biotechnology engineer’s career.

-According to the Bureau of Labor Statistics (2023), the demand for bioengineers and biomedical engineers between 2022 and 2032 will grow at a rate of 5 percent, slightly faster than the growth rate for all occupations.
+According to the Bureau of Labor Statistics (2024), the demand for bioengineers and biomedical engineers between 2023 and 2033 will grow at a rate of 7 percent, faster than the growth rate for all occupations.

 Because biotechnology is a relatively new field of study, there aren’t a large number of biotechnology-specific engineering programs.
 Those interested in the field should begin by earning related degrees in engineering from an accredited bachelor’s and/or master’s program.
 Although not required for and not applicable to some biotech engineering careers, experienced biotech engineers can pursue a professional engineering certification in agricultural and biological engineering through the National Council of Examiners for Engineering and Surveying (NCEES).